romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can you exclude sensitive files from being included in your GitHub repository?
+Q: How can you exclude sensitive files from being included in your GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Building and maintaining .gitignore files to specify the files and directories that should be excluded from version control**